top of page

 *Sometimes, working on a marriage or relationship is not appropriate on your own or in a traditional couples therapy framework.
 For people experiencing domestic violence (aka intimate partner violence), or other forms of abuse such as emotional abuse, financial abuse or other forms of power and control, inadequate safety exists to work on the relationship.
 In these cases, specialized individual and group therapy would be the best approach, as well as steps taken within extended family and community to ensure the safety of both parties as well as any dependent children.
 These can include legal boundaries.

-I recommend you also read my other posts on couples therapy and DIY couples therapy hacks as you consider whether couples therapy is right for you or if you and your partner can address challenges together without a third person.
-If you would like to book an appointment, you can do so on my contact page.
+I recommend you also read my other posts on couples therapy and DIY couples therapy hacks as you consider whether couples therapy is right for you.
+If you would like to book an appointment, you can do so on our contact page.

 bottom of page